Government Website icon

 (5) engage in continuous systematic program evaluation indicating how the mission objectives and student learning outcomes are measured and met;

-(6) be chaired or directed by an identifiable person who holds a doctoral degree in counseling that was earned from a regionally accredited college or university upon that person's actual completion of a formal academic training program;
+(6) be chaired or directed by an identifiable person who holds a doctoral degree in counseling or a related field that was earned from a regionally accredited college or university upon that person's actual completion of a formal academic training program;

 (7) have an identifiable, full-time, professional faculty whose members hold earned graduate degrees in professional counseling or a related field;